Integrating Keycloak with ICE ClusterWare#

 https://www.keycloak.org/docs/latest/server_admin/index.html#assembly-managing-users_server_administration_guide

-For a given user, the ClusterWare platform will look at the Keycloak-provided list of roles to determine what that user is or is not allowed to do.
-The configuration process (see below) will need to map each of the ClusterWare roles to a Keycloak-provided role.
-For enterprise organizations, there may be existing roles that can be re-used for ClusterWare roles, but otherwise, admins will have to create any needed roles.
+For a given user, the ClusterWare platform looks at the Keycloak-provided list of roles to determine what that user is or is not allowed to do.
+The configuration process needs to map each of the ClusterWare roles to a Keycloak-provided role.
+For enterprise organizations, there may be existing roles that can be re-used for ClusterWare roles.
+If not, create any necessary roles.

 Once the roles are defined, users can then be assigned to those roles either directly or through a group.